corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/first-flow/code-kotlin.md

 // Responder flows must inherit from ResponderFlow class MyFirstFlowResponder: ResponderFlow {

   // It is useful to be able to log messages from the flows for debugging. private companion object {
-        val log = contextLogger()
+    val log = LoggerFactory.getLogger(this::class.java.enclosingClass)
   }

   // MemberLookup provides a service for looking up information about members of the Virtual Network which
   // this CorDapp is operating in.
   @CordaInject
   lateinit var memberLookup: MemberLookup

   // Responder flows are invoked when an initiating flow makes a call via a session set up with the Virtual
   // node hosting the Responder flow.
-When a responder flow is invoked it's call() method is called.
+When a responder flow is invoked, its call() method is called.
   // call() methods must be marked as @Suspendable, this allows Corda to pause mid-execution to wait
   // for a response from the other flows and services/
   // The Call method has the flow session passed in as a parameter by Corda so the session is available to
   // responder flow code, you don't need to inject the FlowMessaging service.
   @Suspendable
   override fun call(session: FlowSession) {

     // Useful logging to follow what's happening in the console or logs log.info("MFF: MyFirstResponderFlow.call() called")

     // Receive the payload and deserialize it into a Message class val receivedMessage = session.receive(Message::class.java)

     // Log the message as a proxy for performing some useful operation on it. log.info("MFF: Message received from ${receivedMessage.sender}: ${receivedMessage.message} ")

     // Get our identity from the MemberLookup service. val ourIdentity = memberLookup.myInfo().name

     // Create a response to greet the sender val response = Message(ourIdentity,
       "Hello ${session.counterparty.commonName}, best wishes from ${ourIdentity.commonName}")

     // Log the response to be sent. log.info("MFF: response.message: ${response.message}")

     // Send the response via the send method on the flow session session.send(response)
   }
 }
 /*
-RequestBody for triggering the flow via http-rpc:
+RequestBody for triggering the flow via REST:
 {
     "clientRequestId": "r1",
-    "flowClassName": "com.r3.developers.csdetemplate.MyFirstFlow",
+    "flowClassName": "com.r3.developers.csdetemplate.flowexample.workflows.MyFirstFlow",
+    "requestBody": {
-    "requestData": {"otherMember":"CN=Bob, OU=Test Dept, O=R3, L=London, C=GB","message":"Hello Bob"}
+        "otherMember":"CN=Bob, OU=Test Dept, O=R3, L=London, C=GB"
+        }
 }
  */
  ```